 Established and first open to the public in the former site-building of the horseracing club at 325 of West Nanjing Road in 1952 and then moved into the former Zhonghui Building at 16 S. Henan Road in 1959.
 The museum developed very quickly in aspects of acquisition, conservation, research, exhibition, education and cultural exchanges including other institutes.

 In 1992, the Shanghai Museum moves to the very center of the city, the People's Square, as its new site because the Shanghai municipal government allocated to the Museum the piece of land.
 The whole construction took three years, from August 1993 to its inauguration on October 12th, 1996.
 After finishing the construction, the museum has a 29.5 meters high new building and a construction space of 39,200 square meters.

-On the first floor there are bronze ware hall, sculpture hall and special exhibition hall.
-On the second floor there are ceramics and porcelains hall, Zandelou Ceramics Hall and special exhibition hall.
-On the third floor there are calligraphy hall, paintings hall and seals hall.
-On the fourth floor there are ancient coins hall, ancient furniture hall, ethnic minority artifacts hall and special exhibition hall.
+On the first floor, there are a bronze ware hall, sculpture hall and special exhibition hall.
+On the second floor, there are a ceramics and porcelains hall, Zandelou Ceramics Hall and a special exhibition hall.
+On the third floor, there are a calligraphy hall, paintings hall and seals hall.
+On the fourth floor, there are the ancient coins hall, ancient furniture hall, ethnic minority artifacts hall and special exhibition hall.

 Gallery of Chinese Ancient Bronze

 Shanghai Museum is especially well-known for its collection of bronze pieces.
 In Shang and Zhou Dynasty, bronze is used widely in people’s life and bronze artifacts have been regarded as important treasures as a symbol of China's ancient civilization and cultural heritage.